Two-sample inference for high-dimensional Markov networks: Introduction

 \section{Introduction}

-Undirected probabilistic graphical models are successfully used in many application domains to represent interactions between measured components of a complex system and help scientists in uncovering structured information from large amounts of unstructured data \citep{Lauritzen1996Graphical,mackay2003information,Koller2009Probabilistic}.
+Markov networks, also known as Markov random fields or undirected probabilistic graphical models, are successfully used in many application domains to represent interactions between measured components of a complex system and help scientists in uncovering structured information from large amounts of unstructured data \citep{Lauritzen1996Graphical,mackay2003information,Koller2009Probabilistic}.
 In genetics the graph structure can be used, for example, to model regulatory activities in gene expressions \citep{Hartemink2001Using,dobra2004sparse}, while in neuroscience it can be used to model brain network in order to identify features associated with different mental diseases \citep{Supekar2008Network}.
 Other successful application areas include social and political sciences \citep{Banerjee2008Model}, analysis of financial data \citep{Barber2015ROCKET}, and many others.
-One of the fundamental problems in statistics is that of learning the graph structure of a probabilistic graphical model i.i.d.~samples.
-See \cite{Drton2016Structure} for a recent overview.
+One of the fundamental problems in statistics is that of learning the graph structure of a probabilistic graphical model based on independent and identically distributed (i.i.d.) samples.
+See \cite{Drton2017Structure} for a recent overview.

 The focus of this paper is on developing a method for statistical inference of parameters in a differential network.
-In many applications, interest centres not on a particular network but rather on whether and how the network changes between different states.
+For a recent survey, see \citet{Shojaie2020Differential}, and references therein.
+In many applications, interest centres not on a particular network, but rather on whether and how the network changes between different states.
 For example, genes may regulate each other differently when the external environment is altered.
 The way different regions of a brain interact together may be altered depending on the activity that a patient is performing.
-A single graphical model lacks the ability to capture such changes and cannot reflect the dynamic nature of such data, therefore limiting our ability to discover that may provide us with key insights into the underlying system under consideration.
+A single graphical model lacks the ability to capture such changes and cannot reflect the dynamic nature of such data, therefore limiting our ability to gain key insights into the underlying system under consideration.